zachramsey/enhanced-radio-comm/docs/reports/biweekly_report_1.md

 ![Git Stats](link) <!--if there is a software component-->

 ## 1. Progress update according to Gantt chart with over/under of progress vs. plan
+We are still in the initial research phase.
+There have been roadblocks with researching the embedded controllers to use, and designing the antenna.
+We are making progress, however, it seems to be going slower than intended.

 ## 2. Update of teamwork: who is doing which tasks
 ### Task 1: